kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 # Summary

-This documents defines how status in CAPI resources is going to evolve in the v1beta2 API version, with the goal of improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.
+This documents defines how status across all Cluster API resources is going to evolve in the v1beta2 API version, focusin on improving usability and consistency across different resources in CAPI and with the rest of the ecosystem.

 # Motivation

-The Cluster API community recognize that nowadays Cluster API and Kubernetes users are rightfully focused on building higher systems and great applications on top on those platforms, which is great.
+The Cluster API community recognizes that nowadays most users are rightfully focused on building higher level systems, offerings, and applications on these platforms.

-However, as a consequence of this shifted focus, most of the users don’t have time to become deep expert of Cluster API like the first wave of adopters, and also Cluster API maintainers would like they don’t have to.
+However, as the focus shifted away, most of the users don’t have time to become deep experts on Cluster API.

-The effect of the trend above is the blurring of the lines not only between different Cluster API components, but also between Cluster API, core Kubernetes and a few other broadly adopted tools like Helm or Flux (and to some extents, also with many others awesome tools in the ecosystem).
+This trend is blurring the lines between different Cluster API components; between Cluster API and Kubernetes, and tools like Helm, Flux, Argo, and so on.

-This is why Cluster API status must become simpler to understand for users, and also more consistent not only across different CAPI resources, but with Kubernetes core and ideally with the entire ecosystem.
+This proposal focused on Cluster API's resource status which must become simpler to understand, more consistent with Kubernetes, and ideally with the entire ecosystem.

 ### Goals